Learning Outcomes

 Documents Exchanged

-- Tenant receives: The original lease signed by the landlord; certified copies of any superior title deeds (if applicable and agreed); copy lender's consent (if applicable).
+- Tenant receives: The original lease signed by the landlord; any agreed certified copies of superior title deeds (if applicable); copy lender's consent (if applicable); a receipted completion statement where apportionments apply; copies of any ancillary documents (e.g., licences, consents) referred to in the lease.

-- Landlord receives: The counterpart lease signed by the tenant; completion monies.
+- Landlord receives: The counterpart lease signed by the tenant; completion monies; any agreed undertakings (for example, to serve post-completion charge notices on the landlord).

-- Underleases: If an underlease is being granted, the completed licence to underlet (signed by head landlord, tenant, and undertenant) is also exchanged/confirmed as completed.
+- Underleases: If an underlease is being granted, the licence to underlet (signed by head landlord, tenant, and undertenant) must be completed and exchanged, and any direct undertakings/covenants required by the head landlord provided.

 Post-Completion Steps